 Here’s where the plot flips on its head.
 The very thing that keeps you up at night might be the source of your breakthrough.

-Sara Blakely, who built Spanx from nothing, repeatedly spoke of the anxiety that stalked her, even as the orders flowed in.
-Howard Schultz nursed the same feeling through much of Starbucks’ explosive growth.
-The empires were real, but so was the imposter’s whisper.
+Sara Blakely, who built Spanx from nothing, repeatedly spoke of the anxiety that stalked her, even as orders flowed in.
+Howard Schultz nursed the same feeling through much of Starbucks' explosive growth.
+The empires were real, but so was the imposter's whisper.

 You can’t banish imposter syndrome—but you can use it.
 Here’s the evolving blueprint built by those who’ve made it their ally: